City-of-Helsinki/kore/README.md

 * Python 3
 * PostgreSQL (other databases are not tested at all)

+### Preparing the data

+KORE has its roots in an SQL database designed in City of Helsinki.
+This means it cannot be initialized using the normal Django means.
+Instead you must provide it with an already initialized database.
+Currently there is no template for this available.
+Ask, if you are interested.

 ### Clone the repository
 If you haven't already:
 ```